High Desert Historic Bottle Website homepage banner

 Bitters & Medicinal

-These used to be virtually unobtainable and rarely seen, though due to a couple small caches of them being found some years back (Nevada & Oregon reportedly) there are a few around now...including this excellent example.
-(If you are looking for one of these you likely know the stories better than I.) These bottles date from only 1869 according to Wichmann's great "Antique Western Bitters Bottles" book (and the Wilson's 1969 classic) who listed them as valued at "$3000 to $7000" in the various shades of amber (the unique light citron green example was unknown at that time).
+These used to be virtually unobtainable and rarely seen, though due to a couple small caches of them being found a couple decades ago (Nevada & Oregon reportedly) there are a few more around now...including this nice example.
+(If you are looking for one of these you likely know the stories better than I.) These bottles date from only 1869 according to Wichmann's great "Antique Western Bitters Bottles" book (and the Wilson's 1969 classic) who listed them as valued at "$3000 to $7000" in the various shades of amber.
+(The unique light citron green example was unknown at that time.)

-Since there were a few more of them around, economics dictated a falling of prices - which happened for a time.
-Examples are more rarely seen at auctions today.
-A similar colored example - though not as brilliant as my offering here - sold a few years back on eBay for over $2600!
-Another similar one at American Bottle Auctions (ABA) went for $2500+ with commission though the supply is still dwarfed by the demand and prices have been ticking up again.
-I recently acquired one that I know came from a particular Nevada mining camp, so I'm selling this example even though it is superior in condition and color.
-(This offering is actually an ex-ABA auction item from years ago.)
+Since there were a few more of them around economics dictated a falling of prices - which happened for a time.
+Examples are more rarely seen at auctions today having been dispersed to collectors quickly.
+A similar colored (a fairly similar medium amber ) example sold a few years back on eBay for over $2000!
+Another similar one (though a bit brighter) at American Bottle Auctions (ABA) went for $2500+ with commission though the supply is still dwarfed by the demand and prices have been ticking up again.
+I recently acquired one that came from a particular Nevada mining camp - the noted Nevada cache?) so I'm selling this example even though it is a bit superior in condition and color to my other one which has not been cleaned.

 DR HENRY.S / WORLD'S TONIC - & / BLOOD PURFIFYER. - This is a very nice example of what is reported to be a Western blown tonic bottle and possibly related to the California Dr. Henry's products (e.g., Dr. Henry's Sarsaparilla).
 It has the deep blue aqua color typical of the 1870s and 1880s products blown at the SF&PGW (or predecessors) and have been reported to be found in the West, though some seem to come from back east also.